More

 10. Homer Reading

-Another excellent app that focuses on early literacy, Homer Reading is designed to help kids improve their reading skills.
-Unlike other offerings, Homer Reading can be accessed across a variety of devices, including computers, and even comes with a web-based version.
+Another excellent app focusing on early literacy, Homer Reading, is designed to help kids improve their reading skills.
+Unlike other offerings, Homer Reading can be accessed across various devices, including computers, and even comes with a web-based version.

 Price: Free (with in-app purchases)